 As 2020-2021 was besieged by the pandemic, shopping behaviors were left forever changed.
 All markets and sectors that were behind in the development of online shopping platforms were forced to accelerate their digital transformation.
 Consumer behaviors have changed drastically.
 Lower in-store traffic, coupled with an increasing preference for powerful digital experiences, means customers are pivoting their demands of brands.
 Consumers of 2022 are demanding that retail companies bring new customer experiences to maintain an accelerated pace of digital evolution.

 Having an eCommerce business is no longer a luxury; it is an essential requirement that a retailer must have to bring in sales in the post-pandemic years.
 In this year alone, global eCommerce retail sales grew by more than 25%, emphasizing the importance of having a retail eCommerce business.
-Experts are anticipating eCommerce industry sales to reach its first $1 trillion in 2022.
-This revenue is surely reflecting a very bright potential for eCommerce business, and Group FiO is ready to assist our clients with the tools and trends they need to be ready to take their share of that growth.
+Experts are anticipating e-commerce industry sales to reach its first $1 trillion in 2022.
+This revenue surely reflects a very bright potential for e-commerce business, and Group FiO is ready to assist our clients with the tools and trends they need to be ready to take their share of that growth.
 Here are the Top 5 trends we predict will be a crucial component of that acceleration.

 Trend 1: Consolidating Your Technology Stack

 In light of recent global events, digital commerce has become the main route to market for the majority of industries.
 However, for many years prior, businesses became accustomed to buying all sorts of technologies that offer niche features and solutions – without considering the full range of functionality of each of them, or the siloed data in departments that aren’t giving you a unified understanding of your data or the customers it represents.
 Often, it is possible to begin using a tool to a greater extent, and then remove the obsolete tools – this saves costs and complexities and improves process efficiencies.